LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

 # Stalls and Chestshop Commands!

+## Index.
+- Region - Basically the plot your stall sits on, is considered to be it's own 'region' managed by you, the player.

 ### Basic Stalls & Chestshop Commands
 - /stalls -> Teleports you to the stalls area where people have their own shops where you can buy or sell items.
 - /find selling [item_name] -> Shows you a list of items being sold in playershops, allowing you to teleport them.